thanhhiep206/ruby-certificate/ruby_silver/02_Built-in_Libraries_03_String.md

 - \Z match with the end of the string
 - \z match with the end of the string
 - \b match with a word boundary
+- .* match with any character zero or more times

 #### Hash replacement